markjacksonfishing/katacoda/monitor-lab05/step6.md

   You can also create alerts directly from Explore and Dashboards for automatically populating this scope.
 - The **trigger conditions** will define the threshold and time window for assessing the alert condition.
 Boolean logic can be used to define the threshold against a value.
 Multiple functions allow time aggregation such as on average, as a rate, in sum, at least once or for the entire time.

-  Additionally a single alert will fire an alert for your entire scope, while multiple alert will fire if any or every segments breach the threshold at once.
+  Additionally a single alert will fire for your entire scope, while multiple alert will fire if any or every segments breach the threshold at once.

   On the right hand side, a preview of the previous metric values compared with the configured threshold will help to configure reasonable values and avoid noisy alerts.